 Data producer generates a large image (or image sequence) using 32-bit IEEE 754 binary floating point component values after calibration.
 The image is tiled using 1024 × 1024 tiles and each tile is independently compressed using deflate.

-Data consumer desires to load only a specific spatial region from an image or sample based on some form of chunking of the image (chunk by rectangular tiles or rows).
+Data consumer desires to load only a specific spatial region from an image or sample based on some form of chunking of the image (chunk by rectangular tiles or chunk by rows).
 Consumer uses offset/size information provided within the ISOBMFF file to locate only the desired chunks.
 Each of those chunks can be independently decompressed.

-Data consumer desires to load only a spatial region from a large tiled image, where the desired region is smaller than a region contained within a single compressed chunk.
-After decompressing the chunk, the order, alignment and padding of the component data is maintained, enabling the consumer to calculate individual component value offsets – parsing through the decompressed chunk to locate specific pixels/component is not necessary.
+Data consumer desires to load only a spatial region from a large tiled image, where the desired region is smaller than a region contained within a single compressed tile.
+After decompressing the tile, the order, alignment and padding of the component data is maintained, enabling the consumer to calculate individual component value offsets – parsing through the decompressed tile to locate specific pixels/component is not necessary.

 A data producer collects an image of the Earth scanning diagonally from northwest to southeast.
 For simpler human viewing of the image, the collected image is rotated 45 degrees to align north to up, and additional padding is added to form a tiled, rectangular image buffer.
 Since the four corner tiles are entirely fill data, they are omitted from the data stored within the ISOBMFF file.